kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 $${#eq:addidmatrix}
 and $\begin{bmatrix} 0 & 0\\0 & 0 \end{bmatrix}$ is the additive identity for matrix addition.

-Do you see how the seed ideas of the additive and multiplicative identities when sown broadcast, germinate into forms that are surprisingly similar to the original seeds.
+Do you see how the seed ideas of the additive and multiplicative identities, sown far and wide, germinate into shoots that are surprisingly similar to the original ones.
 The numbers $0$ and $1$ do indeed rule the roost.
 Obviously, the identity matrices will change with the matrix sizes, but the principles remain the same.

 ## Multiplication